Salman-Bashar/smartbook-backend/README.md

 ## Plugins

 The config object has a `plugins` property.
-This accepts an array of valid plugins that add new features or modify existing features of the santiy studio.
+This accepts an array of valid plugins that add new features or modify existing features of the sanity studio.

 We use a number of official/community sanity plugins in our studio, you can learn more about them by checking the config file.